CELL BUILDER REBUILD

 Every single frame that goes into the cell builder must be shaken completely free of bees and inspected by two people independently before being returned to the hive.
 You are looking for any queen cup or queen cell — even empty ones get destroyed.
 Do not waste time checking whether there are eggs inside a cup.
 If it looks like a queen cell or cup, destroy it.
 No exceptions.

-Experience shows nine capped wild cells on a single frame alone during a routine weekly check.
+Paul Kelly found nine capped wild cells on a single frame alone during a routine weekly check.
 If even one of these hatches, that virgin queen will immediately find and destroy every grafted queen cell you have carefully raised — ending your entire batch instantly.
 All your work, all the bees' work, gone in minutes.

 The two-person inspection protocol: